lasso/racket-registry/README.md

 The intention of the this library is to provide a very simple dependency injection container.
 Although not as useful in ruby as in less dynamic languages, I still think using a service container has its uses.

 ## How?
-Racket Registry allows you to register two kinds of procs, non-singletons and singletons.
-Registering also means that the container gets a new public method corresponding to the key used when registering the proc.
+Racket Registry allows you to register two kinds of callbacks, non-singletons and singletons.
+Registering also means that the container gets a new public method corresponding to the key used when registering the callback.

 ```ruby
 require 'racket/registry'